9×19mm Parabellum: +P variant

-Attempts to improve the cartridge's ballistics came in the early 1990s with the widespread availability of high-pressure loadings of the 9mm cartridge.
+Attempts to improve the cartridge's ballistics began in the early 1990s with the widespread availability of high-pressure 9mm loadings.
 Such overpressure cartridges are labeled "+P", with maximum average pressure of 265 MPa or in the case of very high-pressure loadings, "+P+", with a maximum average pressure of 290 MPa.
 The velocity of these rounds is improved over standard loadings.
 In addition, improvements in jacketed hollow-point bullet technology have produced bullet designs that are more likely to expand and less likely to fragment than earlier iterations, giving a 9mm bullet better terminal effectiveness.

 Russian military overpressure variants

 The Russian military has developed specialized 9×19mm cartridges that use relatively light bullets at high muzzle velocities for both pistols and submachine guns to defeat body armor.

-Besides enhanced penetration capabilities, these overpressure variants offer a flatter trajectory and lessened recoil.
+In addition to enhanced penetration capabilities, these overpressure variants offer a flatter trajectory and reduced recoil.
 The increase in service pressure causes a rise in bolt thrust, so this overpressure ammunition induces more stress on critical weapon parts during firing.
 After initial research conducted in the late 1980s under the codename "Grach", the Russian armed forces adopted two specialized 9×19mm variants.